renanthera/simc-wiki/Newbie-build-instructions.md

 8: Look near the top of the window, there will be "Debug" listed beside "x64", change it to "Release", then right click Simulationcraft GUI – Click Build – After this has completed, a file named Simulationcraft.exe will show up in your C:\simc\ folder.

-9: If you get errors about missing dlls when attempting to load Simulationcraft.exe, that means that you may not have successfully completed step #4.
-Windows is finicky about updating paths, and it may require a restart of the computer as well.
+9: If you get errors about missing dlls when attempting to load Simulationcraft.exe, that means that you may not have successfully completed step #4, Windows is finicky about updating paths, and it may require a restart of the computer.
+There are other possibilities here - https://github.com/simulationcraft/simc/wiki/CommonIssues.